 Also be sure to read:

--- Some of the outdoor activities can be done throughout the year during many seasons.
-And consider how they can also be moved indoors as well - they will give more options for fun things to do.
+Outdoor Elderly Activities — Some can also be done throughout other seasons.
+And consider how they can be moved indoors too – giving more options for fun things to do.
 (Likewise, many of our indoor activities can be moved outside!)